Kitware/vtk-book/VTKBook/08Chapter8.md

 8.8 Describe a procedure to intersect a line and triangle.
 Are there special characteristics of a triangle that can be used to speed this operation?

-8.9 Compare memory requirements for the three unstructured grid data structures shown in **Figure 8-34**.
+8.9 Compare memory requirements for the three unstructured grid data structures shown in {ref}`Figure 8-34 <Figure-8-34>`.
 Assume that two cells use each face, four faces use each edge, and six edges use each vertex (i.e., a structured dataset).

 8.10 Using the abstract cell and dataset interface, write a program to compute